 The Company examines basic management policies and important management issues at the management meeting and fully deliberates the foregoing before decision-making.
 In accordance with internal regulations, the management meeting consists of the President, Executive Vice President, Senior Executive Officer, Head of Corporate Headquarters, and Head of Business Division.
-In principle, three times per year management meetings are held as "CSR Promotion Meetings", which deliberate on plans for CSR activities and make report on CSR activities.
+In principle, management meeting is held three times per year as "ESG Council", which deliberate on plans for CSR activities and make report on CSR activities.